 PP 1.
-Recalling resolutions WHA60.20 (2007), WHA61.21 (2008), WHA63.12 (2010), WHA65.17 (2012), WHA65.19 (2012), , WHA67.20 (2014), WHA67.21 (2014), WHA67.22 (2014), WHA68.7 (2015), WHA71.8 (2018), all of which encompass aspects of the need to promote access to the quality, safe, effective and affordable medicines and other health technologies;
+Recalling resolutions WHA60.20 (2007), WHA61.21 (2008), [WHA62.16 (2009); Brazil add] WHA63.12 (2010), WHA65.17 (2012), WHA65.19 (2012), [WHA66.22 (2013); Argentina add], WHA67.20 (2014), WHA67.21 (2014), WHA67.22 (2014), WHA68.7 (2015), WHA71.8 (2018), [WHA72.8 (2019); South Africa, Brazil add; USA reserve] all of which encompass aspects of the need to promote access to the quality, safe, effective and affordable medicines and other health technologies;

 PP 2.
-Recalling resolution WHA61.21 (2008), regional resolutions AFR/RC49/R5 (1999) and SEA/RC71/R2 (2018), decision WHA 71(9) (2018), and document A71/12 (2018), all of which highlight the role of technology transfer and local production of medicines and other health technologies in improving access;
+Recalling resolution WHA61.21 (2008), [; USA, Norway, Switzerland delete] [USA, Norway, Switzerland delete], decision WHA 71(9) (2018), and document A71/12 (2018), [; USA delete] [insofar as they address; USA add] the role of technology transfer and local production of medicines and other health technologies in improving access;

 PP 3.
 Recalling also UNGA resolution A/74/L.92 (2020) and WHA A73/CONF./1Rev.1 (2020) on Comprehensive and coordinated response to the coronavirus disease (COVID-19) pandemic which call for intensified international cooperation and solidarity to contain, mitigate and overcome the pandemic and its consequences through responses that are people-centred and gender-responsive, with full respect for human rights;

+[PP 3bis.
+Recalling the United Nations Secretary General’s High Level Panel on Access to Medicines (2016), calls on governments to negotiate global agreements on the coordination, financing and development of health technologies to complement existing innovation models;Argentina add; Australia, UK, Norway, USA, Switzerland delete]

 PP 4.
 Recalling also the Human Rights Council resolution RES/12/24 (2009) on access to medicine in the context of the right of everyone to the enjoyment of the highest attainable standard of physical and mental health;

 PP 5.
-Recalling further the 2030 Agenda for Sustainable Development and its aim of ensuring that “no one is left behind”;
+Recalling further the 2030 Agenda for Sustainable Development and its aim of ensuring that []no one is left behind[; [Norway delete]

+[PP5bis Recalling [the WTO Doha; Canada add] Declaration on the TRIPS Agreement and Public Heath ([[WTO; Canada add]; Canada delete] Doha Declaration) adopted on 14 November 2001.
+Argentina add; USA delete; Argentina, South Africa, Brazil, Mozambique, Indonesia, Mexico, Zambia, Zimbabwe, Togo, Namibia, Eswatini, India, China, Thailand, Russia retain]

+[PP5bis alt: - Recalling the World Trade Organization Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS Agreement), which provides flexibilities for the protection of public health and [the promotion of; Canada add] [promotes; Canada delete] access to medicines for all, in particular for developing countries [and least-developed countries, as affirmed by; Canada add] [, and; Canada delete] the Doha Declaration on the TRIPS Agreement and Public Health, which recognizes that intellectual property protection is important for the development of new medicines.
+(Source: A/RES/74/20 (OP29) GHFP - previous resolution on TRIPS and public health); Australia, EU, Norway, UK add; USA delete/reserve]

+[PP5bis alt alt.
+Reaffirming the World Trade Organization Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS Agreement) as amended, and also reaffirming the 2001 WTO Doha Declaration on the TRIPS Agreement and Public Health, which recognizes that the TRIPS Agreement should be interpreted and implemented in a manner supportive of the right of Member States to protect public health and, in particular, to promote access to medicines for all, and notes the need for appropriate incentives in the development of new health products; USA, Australia, EU, Switzerland add and would replace PP5bis, PP5bis alt and would request removal of mention of TRIPS IP in PP9bis, OP1.10, OP2.8]

 PP 6.
-Acknowledging Member States’ commitment to achieve the Sustainable Development Goals which relate to local production of medicines and other health technologies in various ways (e.g. SDG3, SDG8, SDG9);
+Acknowledging Member States’ commitment to achieve the Sustainable Development Goals [including those; EU, Norway add] which relate to local production of medicines and other health technologies in various ways (e.g. SDG3, SDG8, SDG9);